spacedog4/myalert/README.md

 </head>
 ```

-import jQuery and the js files
+import jQuery and the js file

 ```
 <body>